“Gee, I wish this tent was harder to pitch!” – no one, ever.

 And if they do break on your trip, you’ll be just as out of luck as you would have been if they were regular tent poles, anyway.

-Out of all the tents we reviewed, the Coleman felt like it was the least durable.
+Out of all the tents we reviewed, the Coleman felt like it was made with the least durable materials.
 The small rain fly doesn’t cover the full tent and there may be issues with parts like the zipper or the fiberglass poles.

 But this isn’t surprising as the Sundome is a value tent, great for introducing people to camping without breaking the bank.
 Understandably, there are issues with durability associated with it.